jpuopolo67/proctor/README.md

     * `smtp_user`
     * `smtp_pwd`

-* You can optionally fill in or change the values for and and all the `default_` keys in the supplied `[Projects]` section.
+* You can optionally fill in or change the values for the `default_` keys in the `[Projects]` section of the configuration file.

-* Add sections for assignments you want to grade
+* Add `[<assignment section>]` for each assignment you want to grade
-    * You can treat the configuration file as a living document, and can go update it with assignment information, due dates, etc. in the future.
-You don't need to do this on initial setup.
+    * You can (and probably should) treat the configuration file as a living document.
+You can update it with assignment information, due dates, etc. in the future.
+You don't need to do all of this on initial setup.

 After you've made your initial updates to the configuration file, make a copy to the /data directory.
-This will ensure access to it should your container meet an untimely shutdown.<br/>
+Having a copy will ensure access to it, should your container meet an untimely death.<br/>
 `cp /root/.proctor.cfg /data`

-If all goes well, you should have a copy of `.proctor.cfg` in the `/home/me/pdata` directory on your local machine.
+If all goes well, you should have a copy of `.proctor.cfg` in the `/home/me/pdata` directory on your local machine. **Note:** Repeat this copy step any time you make a change to `/root/.proctor.cfg`.

-You are now ready to run Proctor, as described below.
+You are now ready to run Proctor!

 ## How Proctor Works
-To understand the rest of the this document, it's important to take a few minutes to understand how Proctor works and the assumptions it makes.
+Before we move on, it's important to take a few minutes to understand how Proctor works.
 First, let's take a look at the basic workflow:

 ![Proctor Workflow](http://wit.jpuopolo.us/wp-content/uploads/2019/04/proctor-cmds.png)